Southgate Parade clock

 The art deco wall clock forms an original part of the Parade.
 It is formed of a concrete roundel with 12 gold button studs marking the hours, an hour and minute hand.

-HOLT is funding the full restoration of the clock which includes repair of the clock mechanism, refurbishment of the giant dial entailing the installation of new hands, ring plates and chapters, all in gilded brass, reinstating missing features such as the missing '6 o'clock’ button and inner gilded ring.
-Since November 2023, the clock was taken to the Cumbria Clock Company workshop in the north of England to be worked on and will return to its original setting in 2024.
+HOLT funded the full restoration of the clock which included repair of the clock mechanism, refurbishment of the giant dial entailing the installation of new hands, ring plates and chapters, all in gilded brass, reinstating missing features such as the missing '6 o'clock’ button and inner gilded ring.
+The clock was taken to the Cumbria Clock Company workshop in the north of England to be worked on and was returned to its original setting in summer 2024.